What kind of help do you need?

 This level of editing also involves making sure that each sentence follows from the next and that the writing is pitched to the proper audience.
 With dialogue, this involves making sure that the characters talk like they should.
-That is, your eight-year-old child character and your sixty-year-old judge character should not talk exactly the same.
+That is, your 8-year-old child character and your 60-year-old judge character should not talk exactly the same.

 Plot Holes, Fact-Checking, and Research

-It’s important to know that the character can drive like that on that road in that city at that time of year.
+Your characters are in downtown Manhattan.
+It’s rush hour.
+They’re tooling along at 65 mph…75 mph…and then Allie floored it.
+In Manhattan, where walking and driving can take just as long?
+It’s important to know that the character can drive at desired speeds on that road in that city at that time of year.

 And, when they find the body, is the investigating officer Detective Jones, Investigator Jones, or Special Agent Jones?